ReDI-School/html-css-berlin-2020-fall/lesson5/index.md

 ## Exercise on paper

-Let's recognize headings, paragraphs and lists on our paper websites
+Let's recognize headings, paragraphs, and lists on our paper websites

 1. Using a colored marker, write on your website which elements you are using:
 2. Mark the different headings as `h1`, `h2`, `h3`...